daneroo/im-rsync-algo/README.md

 This project aims to implement the parts of the rsync algorithm.

-First iteration, will work on buffers, next we will look at node 0.10 streams.
+First iteration, will work on buffers, then we will look at node 0.10 streams.

 Also, I am trying to get TDD style right, so testing is important.